 Later, once he’s at his desk, he searches Google for the “best Bose headphones” and clicks on a well-ranking organic result for a blog.
 The blog takes him to the Bose website.

 Once on the website, he opts into emails after a pop-up promises him 10% off.
-A few hours afterward on his lunch break, he gets served an ad on Facebook as he scrolls through his feed and clicks through to get more information.
+A few hours later, on his lunch break, he gets served a display ad on Facebook as he scrolls through his feed and clicks through to get more information.

-Which of these touchpoints encouraged Michael to buy the headphones?
+Which of these marketing mix touchpoints encouraged Michael to buy the headphones?

-The more touchpoints a customer has with a brand, the more difficult it becomes to attribute sales to marketing.
+The more touchpoints a customer has with a brand, the more difficult it becomes to figure out the marketing source attribution for sales.

 So how do you accurately determine which aspects of your marketing strategy are working best for you?